-Get hands-on with version 100.7.0 of ArcGIS Runtime SDK for Java, by using the code samples, which illustrate the mapping and GIS capabilities you can add to your own Java applications.
+Get hands-on with the latest version of ArcGIS Runtime SDK for Java, by using the code samples, which illustrate the mapping and GIS capabilities you can add to your own Java applications.

 You have some choices for getting started with sample code, described on this page: